 The length attribute of a symbol (or of a macro instruction operand that is a symbol) is as described in Part I of this publication.
+The use of the length attribute of a symbol defined with a DC or DS with explicit length given by an expression is invalid.
 Reference to the length attribute of a variable symbol is illegal except for symbolic parameters in SETA, SETB and AIF statements.
-If the basic L'attribute is desired, it may be obtained as follows:
+If the basic L' attribute is desired, it may be obtained as follows: